vmware-archive/clarity/apps/website/components/button-group/README.md

 ## Antomy

-There are sevel layout options for button groups, including icon button groups, and button groups with overflow.
+There are several layout options for button groups, including icon button groups, and button groups with overflow.

 ### Icon Button Groups